 Important Note: CICASP does not provide financial support for students enrolling in the program.
 However, we can provide support to students wishing to secure financial support through other means, as described below.
 Before deciding to apply to CICASP, we strongly recommend all potential applicants to first explore the possibility of a "Monbukagakusho" scholarship, offered by the Japan Ministry of Education, Culture, Sports, Science and Technology (MEXT).
 MEXT scholarship applications are typically made through the Japanese embassy in your country of citizenship.
 Applications are typically accepted during May and June, but vary across countries so be sure to check with your local embassy well in advance of your expected enrollment year.

 *Note that MEXT scholars entering the Primate Research Institute do not apply through CICASP, but are nonetheless required to fulfill all entrance requirements of regular CICASP students, including entrance examination taken in English (for those entering the Master’s degree program only), presentation of Master’s thesis (for those entering the doctoral degree program only), and an interview.

 A student dormitory is available for those enrolled at any of our Inuyama campus departments, subject to room availability.
 The cost of an apartment is ca. 5,000 yen / month.
 Expenses for water, gas, and electricity are not included in this price.
 Please note that these are shared accommodations with a maximum of two students per apartment.
-For applicants to the WRC, please contact us for information about housing options.
+For applicants to the Wildlife Research Center in Kyoto, please contact us for information about housing options.

 Tuition fees at Kyoto University are 535,800JPY per annum, to be paid in two installments coinciding with each academic semester, with a one-time admission fee of 267,900JPY to be paid after enrollment.
 Admission fees must be paid in all cases, but graduate students who experience financial difficulties may be eligible for a full or half tuition waiver depending on academic performance.
 Since the exemption may be applied for by all degree-seeking students, the selection process is competitive.
 Applications for tuition fees exemption are available from the administration office in the first month of each semester.